 In Matter of M-E-V-G-, the BIA explained that the particularity requirement is “definitional in nature” and is used to determine the “outer limits of a group’s boundaries.”
 Matter of M-E-V-G-, 26 I&N Dec. at 241 (recognizing sexual orientation as falling into all three requirements of a particular social group); see also Matter of W-G-R- 26 I&N Dec. at 214 (requiring particular social groups be limited by parameters a society would recognize).

 Here, the particular social group is based on sexual orientation and the BIA has found that it has the requisite particularity.
-Gay men in Brazil is a subset of the LGBTQ individuals in Brazil.“«Particular_Social_Group»”
+See Matter of M-E-V-G-, 26 I&N Dec. at 245 (describing a prior BIA decision, Matter of Taboso Alfonso, articulating that homosexuals in Cuba is a particular social group) .
+[Particular Social Group] is identical to the particular social group cited to in Matter ov M-E-V-G- with the only difference being the country.
+Id.
+Therefore, “«Particular_Social_Group»” is a group with well-defined boundaries.

-«Client_First_Name»abusers persecuted «Pronoun» “on account of” «Pronoun» membership in a particular social group
+«Client_First_Name»’s abusers persecuted «Pronoun» “on account of” «Pronoun» membership in a particular social group

 Another element of asylum is the nexus linking the protected ground and persecution.
 8 U.S.C. § 1101(a)(42)(A); INA § 101(a)(42)(A).
 The Supreme Court has provided a basic standard for determining when persecution is “‘on account of’ an asserted ground.”
 INS v.
 Elias-Zacarias, 502 U.S. 478, 482 (1992).
 In INS v.
 Elias-Zacarias, the Supreme Court required that the applicant provide some evidence, direct or circumstantial, demonstrating that the underlying motivation to persecute the victim stems from a protected ground enumerated in the refugee definition.
 502 U.S. 478, 483 (1992).
 The exact motivation of the persecutor need not be established; however, the asylum applicant does bear the burden of establishing facts on which “a reasonable person would fear that the danger arises on account of [a protected ground].”
 Matter of Fuentes, 19 I&N Dec.
 658, 662 (BIA 1988).
 In mixed motive cases, the protected ground must be “‘one central reason’ for the mistreatment.”
 REAL ID Act § 101(a)(3); 8 U.S.C. § 1158(b)(1)(B)(i); Singh v.
 Mukasey, 543 F.3d 1, 5 (1st Cir.
 2008) (quoting In re J-B-N, 24 I&N Dec.
 208, 214 (BIA 2007)).
 In other words, the protected ground cannot be “‘incidental, tangential, superficial, or subordinate’” to another reason for the persecution.
 In re J-B-N, 24 I&N Dec. at 213.